 The Nationwide Insurance Company Rating

 Nationwide’s balance sheet is iron-clad.
 Nationwide is rated an “A+” (Excellent) by A.M.
 Best.
-A+ is an investment grade rating and one of their highest mark.
-Nationwide can be viewed as being in excellent financial health with the ability to meet its ongoing life insurance obligations.
+A+ is one of the best marks a life insurance company can received from A.M.
+Best and is considered an investment grade rating.
+Nationwide has an excellent financial balance sheet with a high likelihood of being able to meet their ongoing client obligations.

-If you want a second opinion, Standard & Poor’s has Nationwide rated as A+.
-Receiving an A rating is investment grade and indicates that Nationwide has low credit risk.
-The Nationwide Comdex score is 91, which is a composite score averaging the ratings of the major insurance rating organizations.
-Said another way, Nationwide scores higher than 91% of all other insurance companies ranked on the Comdex scale.
+Standard & Poor’s also gave Nationwide rated as A+, which also suggests that Nationwide has low credit risk.
+The Nationwide Comdex score is 91.
+The Comdex is a composite score of the combined ratings of the main life insurance rating organizations like A.M.
+Best.
+Nationwide’s comdex scores is greater than 91% of all other Comdex-ranked life insurance companies.